Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 "Parker is still the leader of an armed paramilitary movement that is not accountable to any civil or government authority," Schubiner said.
 "That's incredibly dangerous."

-Extremism analysts say Parker is representative of the nuances that often get lost in public discourse about "militias," now a catchall term that runs the gamut from organized groups like the Real 3%ers to pop-up bands of like-minded friends.
+Extremism analysts say Parker is representative of the nuances that often get lost in public discourse about "militias," now a catchall term that runs the gamut from organized groups such as the Real 3%ers to pop-up bands of like-minded friends.

 "A lot of those folks at least respect what he's trying to do, even if they don't always agree with how he goes about that or his public messaging," Cooter said.
 "Sometimes they see it as a bad thing to have too much attention drawn to yourself that way.
 Sometimes they kind of construe it as somebody – again, using their words here – getting bigger than their britches."